 But LaBeouf with Gottsagen, their shared wattage is like nothing else on film.
 This is how an on-screen friendship ought to represent: looking out for each other, with great respect for one another, but also knowing how to be casual, when to be serious, and why their objective bears any importance.
 Even when the written material wavers on the hokey, and there are a few occasions when staleness is a concern, they still shine brightly as unsung heroes.
 That, and we’re also seeing the best out of Thomas Haden Church in years, his wrestling persona replaced in the third act by a simple man relishing in semi-retirement, fragile yet still compassionate to assist Zak in his character evolution.
 He was a joy to watch, a mere shame there wasn’t more of him to be worked in, perhaps with additional taped footage.
 But we’ll settle for Church buddying up with WWE legends like Mick Foley and Jake “The Snake” Roberts, and even Jon Bernthal’s thrown in for good measure during the pivotal ring sequence marking Zak’s formal debut.

 Complete with a poignant country/indie rock soundtrack, The Peanut Butter Falcon relishes deep in its own self-faceted joy, propelled by a strong character study in Gottsagen, mirroring his own goal to become a serious actor, despite his daily struggles with DS.
 The smart choice was made in not making the syndrome a large enough plot device that it develops into its sordid stereotype.
 Instead, we get a protagonist who, despite a few extra challenges on the daily, is just as much human as his able-bodied companions, if not more.
 And we need more films like Falcon to remind us that maybe humanity isn’t completely lost after all.
 Folks like Zak are showing the rest of us how to properly live life, oftentimes like the flow of a lazy river, other times with the fury of a fighter just before the bell.
 If you know Twain’s work, it may end a similar way, but the journey to get there will be very much worth admission.
-(A-)
+(A-; 4/5 Horns Up)

 The Peanut Butter Falcon opens in wide release this weekend, including a number of theaters in the Seattle area north and south; rated PG-13 for thematic content, language throughout, some violence and smoking; 93 minutes.